KhronosGroup/Vulkan-Samples/samples/extensions/full_screen_exclusive/README.md

 ## Introduction

-This sample provides a detailed procedure, which approaches to activate the full screen exclusive feature on Windows platform.
+This sample provides a detailed procedure, which approaches to activate the full screen exclusive feature on ```Windows``` platform.
 Furthermore, users may switch between ```windowed```, ```borderless fullscreen```, and ```exclusive fullscreen``` modes using ```keyboard input events```.
-As ```full screen exclusive``` extension works specifically for ```Windows``` platform, thus the mentions feature only applies to this sample running on the ```Windows``` platform.
+As ```full screen exclusive``` extension works specifically for ```Windows``` platform, thus the mentioned feature only applies to this sample running on the ```Windows``` platform.
 On other platforms, this sample simply renders a triangle (e.g., ```hello_triangle``` sample).